Support Your Passion

 Glennon Riverbed Cat Fund

-Dedicated to late artist Stuart Glennon who was passionate and concerned about cats living in the San Diego Riverbed.
-Stuart was a lifelong artist who lived in Ocean Beach until he passed away in 2022.
-A fund has been set up in his name to help provide assistance to cats - feral, community, stray, and pets - living in the riverbed.
+Dedicated to late artist Stuart Glennon who was passionate and concerned about cats living in the San Diego Riverbed, this fund has been set up to help provide assistance to cats living in the riverbed.
 Funds are used to document their locations and then work with the San Diego Humane Society and other organizations.

 There are many ways to make a gift.
 In addition to making an online gift using PayPal, options include: Venmo (@sandiegoriver), sending a check by mail, calling us with your credit card information, or donating appreciated stock.
 Learn more about ways to give.